-Make sure you have installed Snake CI Add-on and configured at least one Snake Runner.
+Make sure you have installed the Snake CI add-on and configured at least one Snake Runner.

 snake-ci.yaml file in your repository and include the